TheEpicHamster/certify-docs/docs/guides/certificate-authorities.md

 Support for the following certificate authorities is included by default:

 ### Let's Encrypt
-Let's Encrypt are possibly the most well-known automated certificate authority, having pioneered the process for free, trusted and automated certificates.
+Let's Encrypt are possibly the most well-known automated certificate authority, having pioneered the process for free, trusted, and automated certificates.
 You can find out more details about them at https://letsencrypt.org

 They offer a free, automated, and open certificate authority brought to you by the nonprofit Internet Security Research Group (ISRG) https://www.abetterinternet.org/

 - Trusted by all major operating systems and browsers
 - Certificates issued by Let's Encrypt expire after 90 days, which means you need automated renewals to keep them active.
 - Important rate limits apply: https://letsencrypt.org/docs/rate-limits/
-- Certificates can contain up to 100 domain per certificates.
-Wildcard certificates (*.domain.com) are supported when using DNS validation.
+- Certificates can contain up to 100 domains per certificate.
+- Wildcard certificates (*.domain.com) are supported when using DNS validation.
 - See information on the [Sept 2021 root expiry](../kb/202109-letsencrypt.md)

 ### ZeroSSL